Here you can read about the work of the Student Care Team.

-The student health team works to promote students' learning, development and health as well as to prevent illness.
-The team has both a preventative and a responsive role which includes elements of medicine, psychology, psychosocial and special education.
+The Student Care Team has both a preventative and a responsive role which includes elements of medicine, psychology, psycho social and special education.

-Staff involved attend the school's student health team meetings and collaborate with other school staff as well as with external actors including the “landsting” and social services.
+Staff involved attend the school's Student Care Team meetings twice a week, and collaborate with other staff as well as with external authorities including Järfälla kommun, landsting and social services when necessary.

 Student health staff work with each other and with other school staff if necessary, and patient confidentiality is observed.
 Patient confidentiality is regulated by school law (Skollagen) and the Patient Safety Act (Patientsäkerhetslagen).